crypto-code/GAN/README.md

 ## Generated Examples

-The GAN was trained for 29 hrs on a dataset consisting of various abstract landscape paintings, and it came up with these
+The GAN was trained for 29 hrs on a dataset consisting of various paintings of landscapes, and it came up with these

 <p align="center">
 <img src="https://github.com/crypto-code/GAN/blob/master/assets/example.jpg" align="middle" />   </p>